Unifying 23 microsites into one scalable design system

 Well documented Documented form components—including inputs, checkboxes, radios, toggles, and listboxes—with clear states and accessibility guidance.

-Documented a component with variant properties and in-component guidance, including character counts and quick links to Storybook.
+Documented components with variant properties and in-component guidance, including character counts and quick links to Storybook.

 Storybook Documentation